 Listed below are the top ten leading causes of death in the state, according to the CDC.

 - Heart Disease

 - Kidney Disease

-Within our personal relationships with family, friends, and acquaintances we all know someone who has struggled with one of these health conditions.
+Within relationships with family, friends, and acquaintances, we all know someone who has struggled with one of these health conditions.

-Individuals need to be prepared for what is coming and create a plan to leave loved ones in a position where they can celebrate your life and not be burdened by it.
+Individuals need to be prepared for what is coming and create a plan to leave loved ones in a position to celebrate their life and not be financially burdened by it.

 a.
 Ohio Funeral Insurance can be extremely affordable and a wonderful option for you and your family.
-There are many different plans but it is best to aim for a plan with no waiting period.
+There are many different plans, but it is best to apply for a policy with immediate coverage.

 b.
-Always speak with an independent agent when looking for this type of coverage.
-This is because every carrier and plan will be receptive to different health conditions, you need an expert that has a clear understanding of the different carriers to put the pieces of the puzzle into place.
+Always speak with an agent with access to multiple companies when looking for final expense coverage.
+Every carrier and plan will accept different health conditions; you need an expert who clearly understands the different carriers to assist you best.

 c.
-With the cost of an average funeral getting higher and higher, it is in your best interest to lock in a policy sooner rather than later.
+With the cost of funeral insurance increasing the older you get, it is in your best interest to lock in a policy sooner rather than later.